-- 5.58 The SALA update 2018 states that: - "There are no known physical constraints that would prevent development of this site.
-The site is gently sloping; there are no known ground contamination or land stability issues..." - 5.59 A review of historical Ordnance Survey indicates that the Site has been in agricultural use from the earliest available mapping of (1st edition OS Map 1842-1852) until the present day.

-- 5.60 The Site currently possesses no buildings and there is no expectation of significant made ground and/or contamination, although low-level contamination associated with the former/current agricultural land use should not be discounted. - 5.61 A Phase 1 Desk Study would be carried out as part of any application made in order to identify and evaluate the former/current Site usage, environmental setting and its likely contamination status. - 5.62 This would provide a formulation of a preliminary risk assessment to determine any plausible pollutant linkages with regard to potential impacts to human health and/or controlled waters and the scope of any Phase 2 intrusive works (as required).
+- 4.52 The SALA update 2018 states that: - "There are no known physical constraints that would prevent development of this site.
+The site is gently sloping; there are no known ground contamination or land stability issues..." - 4.53 A review of historical Ordnance Survey indicates that the Site has been in agricultural use from the earliest available mapping of (1st edition OS Map 1842-1852) until the present day. - 4.54 The Site currently possesses no buildings and there is no expectation of significant made ground and/or contamination, although low-level contamination associated with the former/current agricultural land use should not be discounted. - 4.55 A Phase 1 Desk Study is being carried out as part of any application made in order to identify and evaluate the former/current Site usage, environmental setting and its likely contamination status. - 4.56 This will provide a formulation of a preliminary risk assessment to determine any plausible pollutant linkages with regard to potential impacts to human health and/or controlled waters and the scope of any Phase 2 intrusive works (as required).